The office of the Referral Liaison serves the referring veterinarian in the following areas:

 All appointments are with a specialty service, not with a specific clinician.

-If the referral is not an emergency, your client is welcome to schedule his or her appointment directly through our appointment desk at 352-392-2235.
+If the referral is not an emergency, your client is welcome to schedule his or her appointment directly through our Call Center at 352-392-2235.

 ****Discharge Instructions are faxed or e-mailed on the day of discharge or if discharge time is after 4:00pm, the next BUSINESS day.
 A delay in the report is usually due to pending diagnostics.